byanne-m/ParallelHybridModelingGDOE_Data/README.md

 Figure 6
 - Decomposed Synthetic hybrid model

+Figure 7
+-The three models of the synthetic example after designing 5, 10, and 15 experiments.

 Figure 8
 - MSE evolution with sequential experiments for the simple synthetic model.